 1. Focal point

 Are your paintings featuring a focal point?
 Is it clear where and what the focal point is in your painting?
 The focal point is where you can really engage the viewer and present the essence of your idea.
 It can be bold or subtle.
-Experiment with different ways and locations to put your focal point in your paintings, but make sure it’s there!
+Experiment with different ways to create a focal point in your paintings, but make sure it’s there!

 What about planning your painting out on paper in advance?
 Write down what and where the focal point will be, as well as other visual elements like texture, mood, light source, lines, values, color, edges, shapes, and anything else that you feel is important for the piece to succeed.